Tools¶

 registry.register(CLITool(allowed_commands=["git", "ls", "grep"], timeout=10.0, max_output_chars=4000))

 NotesTool uses action-level confirmation: append writes to disk and requires confirmation, while read is read-only and runs without a confirmation prompt.
+A successful read is marked as external content, so the note body is wrapped in anti-injection delimiters before the model sees it; the local acknowledgement returned by append is not marked external.

-High-risk actions: the confirmation gate
+High-risk actions: the confirmation gate¶

 Tools flagged requires_confirmation (or those, like NotesTool, that decide per action) must clear a confirmation callback before they run.
 The callback has the signature (tool, parameters) -> bool; the tool runs only when it returns True.
 Pass it to the agent as confirm: